 At first, I thought: that can’t be snow right?
-At the bottom of the Valley, you could see small white stuff.
+At the bottom of the Valley, you could see some small white stuff.
 Our guide soon explained it is salt, giving the Valle de la Luna an even more alien look.
 Did you know they tested the Mars rover at the Moon Valley in Chile?

-Although I travelled solo, I could still hear the voice of my boyfriend in my head: not too close to the edge.
+Although I traveled solo, I could still hear the voice of my boyfriend in my head: not too close to the edge.
 Be careful!
 Standing up was not so scary, but getting back up after I sat down was quite frightening as some loose rocks tumbled into the deep.

 Caves and Rock climbing